UK lawmakers say Libor case shows Barclays flawed

-LONDON, Aug 18 (Reuters) - Company culture at Barclays was “deeply flawed” and the Bank of England’s hand in ditching its chief executive Bob Diamond was hard to justify, a UK parliamentary report into the “disgraceful” rigging of Libor interest rates said on Saturday.
+LONDON (Reuters) - Company culture at Barclays (BARC.L) was “deeply flawed” and the Bank of England’s hand in removing its chief executive Bob Diamond was hard to justify, a UK parliamentary report into the “disgraceful” rigging of Libor interest rates said on Saturday.

-Few emerge unscathed from the Treasury Select Committee’s 300-page report, based on a string of high-profile hearings after Barclays was fined a record $453 million on June 27 for manipulating the London Interbank Offered Rate or Libor.
+Few emerge unscathed from the Treasury Select Committee’s 300-page report and annexes, based on a string of high-profile hearings after Barclays was fined a record $453 million on June 27 for manipulating the London Interbank Offered Rate or Libor.

 “Such behaviour would only be possible if the management of the bank turned a blind eye to the culture of the trading floor,” the report said.